uwescience/xstate/data/samples/README.md

 is the same data but removes all lines with "N/A" and deletes the "Gene\_name" column.

+``Sputa\_transcriptomes_Waddell.xlsx`` is from a [paper](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-016-0609-3) that describes Sputum for GM_All TB genes_all norms – This spreadsheet contains all genes on the array, all 52 sputa samples, array quantile normalised to account for array-array variation, then either no gene normalisation, median gene normalisation, norm to mean of the sputa day 0s, or by individual patient day 0.".

 Notes
 1. Has duplicate values for gene Rv0687

 ## GSE67035\_U19\_expr\_counts.csv (1/12/2022)
 [Data details](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67035).
 Eliza's summary: [The data] has both High Iron and Low Iron conditions (Low iron after both 1 day and 1 week) for Mtb H37Rv.
 Attached are the counts, the RPKM values are also available.